Franklin County Sheriff's Department Sgt. Jason Grellner has been busting meth labs since 1997.

-He warns St. Louis County residents that meth is moving to their community and, as previously reported, has shared the numbers that support his claim.
+He warns St. Louis County residents that meth is moving to their community and, , has shared the numbers that support his claim.

 "There aren't many crimes we can stop in the end, but meth labs is one we can.
 And the only reason we haven't is because the pharmaceutical companies are spending millions of dollars fighting us and the reason they are spending millions is because they are making billions on pseudoephedrine," Grellner said.